-- a.
-Secure a written transcript of all high school credits. - b.
-Make certain that the student is eligible in all other respects. - c.
+- 1. Secure a written transcript of all high school credits. - 2.
+Make certain that the student is eligible in all other respects. - 3.
 Complete his registration for the first semester of the next year.

-For the high school student transferring who has completed his 8th semester of attendance and who may or may not have graduated, the principal or superintendent of the receiving school shall:
+For the high school student transferring who has completed his 8th semester of attendance and who may not have graduated, the principal or superintendent of the receiving school shall:

-d.
-Comply with requirements a, b, and c above.
+4. Comply with requirements a, b, and c above.